twittercounter/development-method/stories.md

 ### Stories <a name="stories"></a>###

-##### General <a name="storiesgeneral"></a>#####
-Product Backlog contains all possible items for the sprint, even if they will not be completed during this period.
+This part of the docs concerns the stories on Pivotal Tracker and how we work with them.
+This document will contain certain rules and guidelines to ensure that all members of the team can use the stories effectively.

 ##### Adding stories <a name="addingstories"></a>#####
 All members of the development team, including members of the marketing & sales team, are allowed (and encouraged) to add their own stories.
 They will then be the __requester__ (and thereafter __accepters__) of the story and responsible for adding __a clear description__ and a __screenshot, if applicable__.
 All new stories will be added to the icebox.

+There are a couple of guidelines when it comes to creating stories:
+* __Write a clear description and title__: Each story should be written as though the owner of the story is completely unaware of this feature, chore or bug.
+The owner of the story is allowed to reject the story if it is unclear what needs to be done.
+* __If it's a bug...__: Use Bugherd and supply a screenshot.
+* __Use proper punctuation__: Capital letters, proper use of comma's, no all-caps, etc.
+* __Use understandable words__: Don't use words that are obscure and very uncommon.
+This prevents basic miscommunication.
+* __Always assign the story__: Specifically, assign them to Joey.
+Unassigned stories won't be found and won't be scheduled.
+* __Add tasks, if applicable__: Are there specific tasks concerning this story?
+Add them.

 Members of the dev team can assign ownership of the ticket themselves and, if they are able, should __add sufficient tasks__ to the story as well.
-This is to better communicate to themselves or another member of the team what the story actually entails regarding terms for acceptance, specific requirements or a list of abilities.
-Other members of the team can leave the ownership blank.
 Upon scheduling the story, the scrum-master will assign an owner to the story.

 ##### Scheduling stories <a name="schedulingstories"></a>#####
 The scrum-master, having consulted with the product owner, will put all stories for the coming sprint in the backlog on friday.